 Besides variety, how much grass seed you use also depends on whether you are growing a lawn from bare soil or over-seeding an existing one.
 New lawns generally require about twice as much seed as overseeding.

-Coverage rates are often indicated in pounds of grass seed per 1000 square feet of land covered.
-Your supplier will know the coverage rate for the variety you’re purchasing or see the table below for recommended coverage rates for common varieties.
+Most seed suppliers indicate coverage rates in pounds of grass seed per 1,000 square feet of land covered.
+Your supplier will know the coverage rate for the variety you’re purchasing, or see the table below for recommended coverage rates for common varieties.